 You can obtain sweet berries via harvesting from a sweet berry bush.
 These berry bushes are native to all taiga biome regions (including snow taigas and giant tree taigas) and are very common, with a spawn rate of 1/12 per chunk.

-Foxes are most commonly be found in taiga, giant tree taiga and snowy taiga biomes.
-If you want to tame a white colored fox, focus your search in the snowy taiga biomes as this is where the infamous “snow fox” spawns.
-If you are unsure how to check what biome you are in, check out this short video.
+Foxes are most commonly be found in the taiga, giant tree taiga, and snowy taiga biomes.
+If you want to tame a white-colored fox, focus your search on the snowy taiga biomes as this is where the infamous “snow fox” spawns.

 Foxes by default will run away from the player, so be sure to sneak up on them slowly and not approach too quickly as to spook them.